kristinemlarson/gnssrefl/docs/homeworks/homework2.md

 Now make SNR files for gls1 for the all of 2012.
 Use the <code>-weekly True</code> setting to save time.

 We will next analyze a year of L1 GPS reflection data from gls1.
-We will use the default minimum and maximum reflector height values (0.5 and 6 meters).
+We will use the default minimum and maximum reflector height values.
 But for the reasons previously stated, you will want to set a minimum elevation angle of 7 degrees.
 We also specify that we only want to use the L1 data.
 Use the utility <code>gnssir_input</code> to set and store the analysis settings.
 (Hint: we recommend the argument `-azlist2 40 330`.)